jacobmischka/index2/README.md

 ## ⚠ **WARNING** ⚠

-It should be assumed that this is currently unsafe and metadata for any file on your system can be exposed.
+It should be assumed that the existing PHP backend is currently unsafe and metadata for any file on your system can be exposed.
 Please use discretion before deploying this on a server that contains any private or important files.